mathewdblewis/passwordManager/README.md

 ====================

 Here is a password manager CLI written in python3 for mac and linux.
-This command line tool offers a the user a light weight, minimalistic and easy to use interface for password management.
+This command line tool offers a light weight, minimalistic and easy to use interface for password management.
 All data is encrypted using the library cryptograph.fernet and is stored in the users home directory in the hidden file `.passwordmanager.enc`.